decaporg/decap-cms/website/content/docs/customization.md

     </script>
     ```
     ### Accessing Metadata
     Preview Components also receive an additional prop: `fieldsMetaData`.
-It contains aditional information (besides the plain plain textual value of each field) that can be useful for preview purposes.
+It contains aditional information (besides the plain textual value of each field) that can be useful for preview purposes.
 For example, the Relation widget passes the whole selected relation data in `fieldsMetaData`.
     ```js
     export default class ArticlePreview extends React.Component {
       render() {